 Issue 2 – Mistakes with calculating Inheritance Tax

 Mr Smith had attempted to calculate the Inheritance Tax due on the estate based on all assets being held personally.
 This was wrong, and he also missed several tax reliefs and exemptions which resulted in a much higher tax calculation than was actually due.
-He had also intended to pay this tax from the Trust bank account, but fortunately we caught this in time before he made the payment and became personally liable for the mistake.

 Issue 3 – Mistakes applying for the Grant of Probate